Introduction to Software Testing Methodologies

 Conclusion

-Let us summarize what we have learned through this article.
-How Software Testing methodologies are useful in Software development and Testing.
+Let us summarize what we have learned through this article and how Software Testing methodologies are useful in Software Development and Testing.
 Testing approaches and different testing methodologies.
-Also explored some of the different testing types, however, there are a list of more than 100+ types of testing but are not used in all types of projects.
-These testing types, processes, and methodologies its implementations keep changing according to project requirements and scope.
+Also explored some of the different testing types; however, there is a list of more than 100+ types of testing that are not used in all types of projects.
+These testing types, processes, methodologies, its implementations keep changing according to project requirements and scope.

 Recommended Articles